WalterHoang/basic-recipe-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.14.
 <br>
 This is a starting angular project based off of [Maximillian Schwarzmuller's Angular course](https://www.udemy.com/course/the-complete-guide-to-angular-2/).
-The project mostly follows his videos regarding the recipe app.
+The project mostly follows his videos regarding the recipe app and uses VS code for the ide.

 ## Project Setup